Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 3. Euclidean distances to sampling locations, i.e., distances from observation locations.
 Here one buffer distance map can be generated per observation point or group of points.
-These are also the same distance measures as used in geostatistics.
+These are essentially the same distance measures as used in geostatistics.

 4. Downslope distances, i.e., distances within a watershed: for each